Paradox--/UsefulUnrealProjectPlugins/README.md

 *A plugin meant to manage a single player games projectiles.
 Allocated a desired number of projectiles at begin play.
 Users can access the managed pool via a blueprint library or via static function calls.
+There are both blueprints and c++ examples included.
 Current Version: 1.0
 License: MIT*